 From my experience, the leadership of a company has a huge influence on what gets accomplished day-to-day.
 This matters.
 Did you get 8 jobs today or 3 jobs today?
 When stacked together over 2-3 years the result is huge.

 Then, there are the softer elements of vision and culture.
 If the company leader has a vision –even if fuzzy– and they deliver it with frankness and clarity it likely perpetuates a culture of action and achievement.
-Over the course of several years the business will beat competitors who lack persistence.
+Over the course of several years the business will beat competitors who lack persistence and clarity.

 So what about stock price forecasts?